rafed/rafed.github.io/content/achievement/certifications/azure-fundamentals/index.md

 # slides: example
 ---

 I am very proud of this certificate as it is my first ever certification.
 Although I'm more experienced in AWS, I still decided to try my shot at azure.
-With a few days of learning I'm happy that I could achiee it.
+With a few days of learning I'm happy that I could achieve it.
 I hope this certification paves the way for me to learn and do more in the cloud realm.